chameleon10712/notes/overview.rst

   - Object-oriented Database

-    - Another database model is based on the object-oriented paradigm.
+    - based on the object-oriented paradigm.
 This approach leads to an object-oriented database consisting of objects that are linked to each other to reflect their relationships